• Job Vacancies

 Mathematics

-For every child to develop mathematical fluency and confidence in numeracy, equipping them with the skills of calculation, reasoning and problem solving that they need in all subject areas and in life beyond school.
+Our intent is for every child to develop mathematical fluency and confidence in numeracy, equipping them with the skills of calculation, reasoning and problem solving that they need in all subject areas and in life beyond school.

 At Sylvester Primary Academy, Mathematics is taught in accordance with the Mathematics programmes of study set out in the National Curriculum for Key Stages 1 and 2.
 In the Foundation Stage, teachers follow the Statutory Framework for the Early Years Foundation Stage.
 In all classes, we aim to develop lively, enquiring minds, encouraging pupils to become self-motivated, confident and capable in order to solve problems that will become an integral part of their future.

-At Sylvester, teachers closely follow the National Curriculum programmes of study as well as using the White Rose Maths Hub schemes of learning as a basis for planning to ensure complete coverage and reinforcement of curriculum statements.
-Teachers use a wide range of resources in the teaching of mathematics to enhance learning, including: NCETM Teaching for Mastery materials, White Rose ‘Maths: Everyone Can’ materials, White Rose ‘Mastery Professional Development’ PowerPoints, Power Maths, ICT programmes, games and puzzles.
-The school has adopted the mastery approach to mathematics: teaching for depth of understanding rather than ‘coverage’ of objectives.
+At Sylvester, teachers closely follow the National Curriculum programmes of study as well as using the White Rose Maths Hub ‘Schemes of Learning’ as a basis for planning to ensure complete coverage and reinforcement of curriculum statements.
+Teachers use a wide range of resources in the teaching of mathematics to enhance learning, including: NCETM Teaching for Mastery materials, White Rose Maths: small steps materials, White Rose ‘Mastery Professional Development’ PowerPoints, Power Maths, ICT programmes, games and puzzles.
+The school has adopted the mastery approach to mathematics: teaching for depth of understanding rather than ‘coverage’ of objectives and is part of the Maths Hub Mastery programme.

 The National Curriculum for mathematics aims to ensure that all pupils: